anishgillella/Softlight-assess/DATASET.md

 **Execution Time:** ~120 seconds (300s timeout for complex SPA)

 **Problem Statement Alignment:**
+✅ **Exact Task:** "In Monday.com, create a new bug item with the following details: Title='Login button not responding on mobile devices', Description='Users on iOS and Android cannot click the login button', Status='Not Started', Priority='High', add a Due Date for 2025-11-15, and assign it to yourself"
-✅ **"Agent B won't know these tasks ahead of time"** + **Capture non-URL states in real time** - This is the ultimate test: a task defined as natural language that wasn't hardcoded.
+- **Core Problem:** This is the ultimate test: a task defined as natural language that wasn't hardcoded.
 The system must handle 2FA, navigate an unfamiliar SPA, and capture 15+ non-URL states (modals, date pickers, nested editors) without explicit instructions.
 This proves generalization works for complex, unknown workflows.

 **Description:**
 This is the most complex task, involving creation with multiple attributes: